Alya Sometimes Hides Her Feelings in Russian: Anime

 An anime television series adaptation was announced in March 2023.
 It is produced by Doga Kobo, with series direction and screenplay by Ryota Itoh, character designs handled by Yūhei Murota who also serves as chief animation director, and music composition by Hiroaki Tsutsumi.
 Ryō Kobayashi serves as a producer.
 The anime series was originally scheduled for April 2024, but was later delayed, and eventually aired from July 3 to September 18, 2024, on Tokyo MX and various other networks.
 The opening theme song is "Ichiban Kagayaku Hoshi" (1番輝く星), while each episode features a different ending theme song which are covers of pre-existing Japanese songs, all performed by Sumire Uesaka as her character Alya.
 Kadokawa Corporation compiled the episodes into three Blu-ray and DVD sets, which were released from September 25 to November 27, 2024.

-Crunchyroll streamed the series.
+Crunchyroll licensed the series for worldwide streaming.
 The first season was released on Blu-ray on July 22, 2025.
 Medialink licensed the series in Southeast Asia, South Asia, and Oceania (except Australia and New Zealand).

 Upon the conclusion of the first season finale, a second season was announced.
 Hiroshi Haraguchi will direct the season, with Yuka Yamada serving as the scriptwriter, and Yūhei Murota returning as the character designer.
-It is set to premiere in 2026.
+It was originally set to premiere in 2026; however, it was later delayed to 2027 to further improve the quality of the series.

 Audiobooks

-An audiobook adaptation based on the light novel series was first produced and published in Japanese with Sumire Uesaka and Kōhei Amasaki voicing the main characters Alisa Mikhailovna Kujou and Masachika Kuze respectively.
+An audiobook adaptation based on the light novel series was first produced and published in Japanese with Sumire Uesaka and Kōhei Amasaki voicing the main characters Alya Mikhailovna Kujou and Masachika Kuze, respectively.

-In March 2024, Yen Audio, a subsidiary of Yen Press, announced to produce an English-languaged audiobook based on the light novels.
+In March 2024, Yen Audio, a subsidiary of Yen Press, announced to produce an English-language audiobook based on the light novels.
 The first audiobook was published on August 13, 2024, with Taylor Meskimen as narrator.